sogis/pdf4oereb/README.md

 # pdf4oereb

-_pdf4oereb_ transforms a PLR DATA-Extract XML document into the corresponding in PDF document.
+_pdf4oereb_ transforms a PLR DATA-Extract XML document version 2 into the corresponding in PDF document.

 It uses XSLT (with some extension functions) and XSL-FO for creating the PDF.

+For DATA-Extract version 1 see branch V1_0.

 ## Features
 * Java library
-* Java stand alone program (aka fatjar)
+* Java stand alone program
-* Spring Boot web service (incl. a simple GUI)

 ##  License